-Anyway, Dynamic Search Ads have a leg up on other ads because Google pulls the most relevant pages to match the user’s intent.
-Basically, they’re one of the most relevant types of ads out there and are especially helpful if you have a ton of inventory or a variety of services that you cannot make ads for.
+Dynamic Search Ads have a leg up on other ads because Google pulls the most relevant pages to match the user’s intent.
+Basically, they’re one of the most relevant types of ads out there.
+They are especially helpful if you have a ton of inventory or a variety of services that you cannot make ads for.

 Sound like a good idea?
 Of course they do!